Aquanty/rtd-hgs/docs/source/index.rst

 #. **ptol** Vertical tolerance [L].

-Faces within a vertical distance **ptol** of elevation **z_mid**, and within the circle with centre **x_mid, y_mid** and radius **radius** are chosen.
+| Faces within a vertical distance **ptol** of elevation **z_mid**, and
+  within the circle with centre **x_mid, y_mid** and radius **radius** are chosen.
 This allows you to choose faces in a domain that has a circular ground-plan.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Write chosen faces
+| **Write chosen faces**

 #. **filename** Name of the file to which the chosen face information
    will be written.

-Setting up complex fracture networks with combinations of Choose face instructions can be very time consuming in **grok** and this step does not need to be repeated as long as the grid structure remains the same.
+| Setting up complex fracture networks with combinations of Choose face
+  instructions can be very time consuming in **grok** and this step does not need to be repeated as long as the grid structure remains the same.
 This instruction is intended to be used in conjunction with the following instruction.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Write chosen faces and host element numbers
+| **Write chosen faces and host element numbers**

 #. **filename** Name of the file to which the chosen face and host
    element information will be written.

-For each currently chosen face, this instruction writes the face number and associated 3-D element numbers.
+| For each currently chosen face, this instruction writes the face
+  number and associated 3-D element numbers.
 If the second element number is zero, the face is on the outside of the 3-D domain.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Read chosen faces
+| **Read chosen faces**

 #. **filename** Name of the file from which the chosen face information
    will be read.

-If you want only those faces read from the file to be chosen then make sure to issue the instruction Clear chosen faces before you use Read chosen faces.
+| If you want only those faces read from the file to be chosen then make
+  sure to issue the instruction Clear chosen faces before you use Read chosen faces.
 If not, the results will be merged with the currently chosen set of faces.
 This could be useful if you want to apply a certain set of fracture material properties to more than one group of faces at a time.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| ‘
+| **‘**
 | ’ Causes the current set of chosen face numbers to be written to the
   *prefix*\ ``o.eco`` file.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Selecting Inclined Faces
 ~~~~~~~~~~~~~~~~~~~~~~~~